How To Forgive Others?

 Since you have been forgiven, you must learn to let go!

-• Do you say things like, I forgive the person, but I do not want to see them or talk to them again?
+• Have you said things like, I forgive the person, but I do not want to see them or talk to them again?
 How would you feel if God told you I forgive you, but I will avoid you and not speak to you?
 Would you feel forgiven?
 That is not forgiveness.
 God’s mercy always restores.

 • Do you still have any anger or ill feelings toward the person?
 When you fully forgive the person, wrath will be replaced with pity for them.

-• Do you still hold on to the memory of the wrong done to you, and do you think about it often?
+• Are you holding on to the memory of the wrong done to you, and do you think about it often?
 True forgiveness forgets; because of the healing of forgiveness, the pain disappears as if it did not happen.
 When God forgives, He forgets it forever as if it never occurred.

 • Bottom line, are you forgiving or just pretending to?
 If you want to talk to someone more about forgiveness, talk to God, and if you still need more help, you can call.
 1-800-633-3446